 Background & foreground in full length portraits

-The more of a person you include in a photo, the more the background and foreground will feature.
-So you need to be careful when selecting a location, for outdoor photography, to avoid distractions in the background and foreground.
+The more of a person you include in a photo, the more the background and foreground is visible in pictures.
+So, for outdoor photography, you need to be careful when selecting a location to avoid distractions in the background and foreground.

 But more than that, add to the picture by actively thinking through your background and foreground.
 Use the space to make the image more interesting.